 Limit to five characters.
 If the variable being looped over begins with "n", replace the "n" by an "i" for the counter name.
-For example: $nvm \rightarrow ivm$ , $npts \rightarrow ipts$ , nelements $\rightarrow$ ielem, naprts $\rightarrow$ ipart, ncirc $\rightarrow$ icirc, nleafage $\rightarrow$ ilage (the more logical ileaf is already used).
+For example: nvm \square ivm, npts \square ipts, nelements \square ielem, naprts \square ipart, ncirc \square icirc, nleafage \square ilage (the more logical ileaf is already used).